-38. A student may be allowed to transfer to a different degree programme from another within the University by permission of the host of the receiving College.
+50. A student may be allowed to transfer to a different degree programme in the University by permission of the receiving College.

-39. Unless granted a concession by the Head of the receiving College, students must comply with the pre-requisite and co-requisite requirements of the new programme shown in the Degree Programme Table.
+51. Unless granted a concession by the Head of the receiving College, students must comply with the pre-requisite and co-requisite requirements of the new programme shown in the Degree Programme Table.